-When does the 2021 project start?
+When does the 2022 project start?

-The repose period starts on January 1, 2021.
-Request for Quotation forms will be accepted from eligible vessel owners through October 15, 2020.
-Quotes received by that date will be evaluated, and all interested vessel owners will be notified by early November 2020 about whether they have been selected to participate.
-Materials for eligible vessel owners, including the Request for Quotation form, are available in English and Vietnamese on the project website at www.nfwf.org/pll.
+The repose period starts on January 1, 2022.
+2021 project participants were given the option to renew their participation for the 2022 repose.
+All other eligible vessels owner must submit Request for Quotation forms by October 19, 2021.
+Quotes received by that date will be evaluated, and all interested vessel owners will be notified by early November 2021 about whether they have been selected to participate.
+Materials for eligible vessel owners, including the Request for Quotation form, are available in English and Vietnamese on the project website at nfwf.org/programs/deepwater-horizon-oceanic-fishrestoration-project.